beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > Loading a page containing JavaScript - review

-## Wie eine Seite geladen wird, die JavaScript enthält
+## Wie eine Seite geladen wird die JavaScript enthält

 > Let's review what happens when the page https://studies.cs.helsinki.fi/exampleapp/notes is opened on the browser.